Near the town of Pëllumbas, 27 km south-east of Tirana.

 Please check rates and details directly with the companies in question if you need more recent info.

-Shpella e Pëllumbasit (Cave of Pëllumbas) is named after the town Pëllumbas, from where it can be reached in an one hour hike.
-It is also called Shpella e Zezë (Black Cave).
-The path to the cave winds through the Gorge of Skorana, which was formed by Erzeni river.
+Shpella e Pëllumbasit (Cave of Pëllumbas) is named after the town of Pëllumbas, from where it can be reached in a one-hour hike.
+The actual name of the cave is Shpella e Zezë (Black Cave), but Cave of Pëllumbas is commonly used.
+The town Pëllumbasit is named after the fact that there once were numerous pigeons in the village which lived in the walls of the gorge, pëllumb means pigeon in Albanian.
+As a result the name Shpella e Pëllumbasit is sometimes translated Cave of Pigeons.
+The path to the cave winds through the Gorge of Skorana, which was formed by the Erzeni river.

 The cave has a huge entrance portal in the cliff face of the gorge.
-From here a huge passage 10 to 15m wide and 15 to 45m high lead almost straight into he mountain.
+From here a huge passage 10 to 15 m wide and 15 to 45 m high leads almost straight into the mountain.
 It ends with a huge chamber called Sallë e Ari (Chamber of Bears).
 It was named so because of numerous cave bears (Ursus spelaeus) which were discovered here.
-The cave was surveyed by the Italian Gruppo Speleologico Faentino.
+The cave was surveyed by the Italian caving club Commissione Grotte “Eugenio Boegan” (CGEB).
+They explored and surveyed it in numerous excursions for the nest 24 years, form 2009 in cooperation with Jamarska Zveza Slovenije.
+In the end, this was the longest cave of Albania, with a total length of 6,398 m .
+The show cave, however, is only the 360 m long and quite huge horizontal entrance passage.
 The bear bones were examined by the Museum of Natural Sciences of the Florence University.
 The cave contained also human remains which originate from the Middle Palaeolithic era.
-The remains were excavated by Prof Dr. Myzafer Korkutit from the Tirana Archaeological Institute.
+The remains were excavated by Prof Dr. Muzafer Korkuti from the Archaeological Institute of Albania in Tirana.